AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/what-happened-modules-bundled-adobe-commerce.md

 You cannot install a module or have found that some core extensions are not present when you upgraded to Adobe Commerce 2.4.4.
 This should only result from installing a module that requires one of the bundled extensions removed from Adobe Commerce 2.4.4.

-Scenario 1: You have a module that has no other modules extending or requiring that module.
-This module is not included in Adobe Commerce 2.4.4.
+Scenario 1: The project has utilized one of the core bundled module's functionality.
+The utilized bundled module is not included in Adobe Commerce 2.4.4.
 Scenario 2: You have a module installed in your current version of Adobe Commerce that has 3rd party modules that extend or require that mdoule.
 This module is not present in Adobe Commerce 2.4.4.

 Scenario 1: After successfully upgrading to Adobe Commerce 2.4.4 you realize that the module and its provided functionality are missing.